egos® - IR35 cases index

 Part and parcel (of the clients business organization)

-This page was last updated on 23rd September 2008.
+This page was last updated 9th December 2020.

-You are welcome to set up links to this website from others.
+You are welcome to set up links to this website from others - just mail me to tell me if you're doing this please..